ordo-one/package-system-libs/README.md

 # package-system-libs

-Some system libraries to be impoerted to other projects to avoid conflicts.
+Some system libraries to be imported to other projects to avoid conflicts.